IAmSeraph/YAPL/Syntax.md

 ## Supported Paradigms

-**YAPL** supports object-oriented, functional, and procedural paradigms.
+YAPL supports object-oriented, functional, and procedural paradigms.
 It allows multi-paradigm programming, enabling developers to choose the most suitable paradigm for their projects.

 ## Powerful Type System

-**YAPL**'s type system includes features like type unions, generics, and type inference.
+YAPL's type system includes features like type unions, generics, and type inference.
 It supports both static and dynamic typing, offering flexibility and safety.

 Example: